symfony/symfony-docs/quick_tour/the_view.rst

 child templates can fill in.
 All the block tag does is to tell the template engine that a child template may override those portions of the template.
 The ``index.twig.html`` template overrides the ``content`` block.
-The other one is defined in a base layout as our layout is itself decorated by another one.
+The other one is defined in a base layout as the layout is itself decorated by another one.

-Twig supports multiple decoration levels: a layout can itself be decorated by another one.
-When the bundle part of the template name is empty (``::layout.twig.html``), views are looked for in the ``app/views/`` directory.
+When the bundle part of the template name is empty (``::base.twig.html``), views are looked for in the ``app/views/`` directory.
 This directory store global views for your entire project:

 .. code-block:: jinja

-    {# app/views/layout.twig.html #}
+    {# app/views/base.twig.html #}
     <!DOCTYPE html>
     <html>
         <head>